sjc6663/Protocols/wetlab-protocols/ELISA-dublin.md

 Dilute 5 times in demineralized or distilled water.
 For one plate, prepare as follows:

+**Table 1.
+Dilution Buffer dilution for one plate.*
 Reagent | Volume
 -----|-----
 Dilution Buffer | 9mL